 Posterior Urethral Stenosis

-Posterior urethral stenosis is a condition where the uppermost part of the urethra narrows, preventing urine from passing out of your body normally.
-Symptoms of this condition can include trouble urinating, urinary tract infections, bloody urine and pain in your abdomen.
+Posterior urethral stenosis is a condition in which the uppermost part of your urethra narrows, preventing pee from passing out of your body normally.
+It may develop after a pelvic fracture or after prostate cancer or BPH treatments.
+Symptoms include trouble peeing, UTIs and pain in your abdomen.
+Treatment includes urethral dilation or surgery.

 Overview